Why Is Rhythm in Art of Crucial Importance?

 Types of Visual Rhythm – Why Is It Different From Repetition and Pattern?

 In a similar way to repetition, rhythm stands for the arrangement of art’s elements.
 Like with rhyme in literature, beats in music, there are few rules, or better to say basic types of visual movement, that artists use and manipulate with for the production of the desired effect.
 The arrangement of parts can be done following a regular space and interval between them and this would define a regular rhythm.
 Along with this type of rhythm, we also have random arrangements, which avoid any formal structure, alternating rhythms, that change the dynamic, the focus, and the speed of the repeated motif, progressive rhythm, that occurs with the gradual increase or decrease in the size, color, number, or some other qualities of repeated elements.
 Joining these mentioned variations of movement is a flowing rhythm that bends and curves motifs and the space within the paintings or drawings.

-More often than not, artists in the end choice where to place their elements guided by an inner compass, and unlike patterns, rhythm to that effect is not always mathematically structured.
+More often than not, artists, in the end, choose where to place their elements guided by an inner compass, and unlike patterns, rhythm to that effect is not always mathematically structured.
 Depending and aided by line, color, and shapes, rhythm allows a greater amount of freedom of interpretation, but at the same time, few universal rules are applied.
-The application of these rules varies from artist to artist, and rhythm is also an indicator not only of the individualism but also of cultural beliefs as well.
+The application of these rules varies from artist to artist, and rhythm is also an indicator not only of individualism but also of cultural beliefs as well.

 Famous Examples of Rhythm in Art